codeaashu/codeaashu/README.md

 	<h2 align="center">Web Developer 🌟 Web Designer 🌟 UI Designer</h2>
 </p>

+### 📌 About Me

 I am a skilled Web Developer & Design specializing in crafting captivating landing pages and websites.
 My focus on user-centric design and effective collaboration allows me to create seamless and dynamic digital experiences.
 I can also elevate your brand presence with my design expertise.
 Most importantly, I'm a reliable designer you can rely on for all your design needs.

-& apart from that, I'm a dedicated 3rd year BCA student at CIMAGE Professional College (affiliated with AKU University).
+& apart from that, 🎓 I'm a dedicated 3rd year BCA student at CIMAGE Professional College (affiliated with AKU University).
 Fueled by a passion for becoming a Software Developer, I'm actively learning new technologies, computer science fundamentals, and programming languages.
 I'm eager to leverage my strong programming skills, proven problem-solving abilities, and teamwork experience in a challenging and dynamic environment to tackle real-world problems. 🎯 But, Mostly, I focus on Web design - Graphics design because I give more priority to my creativity or interest and building websites that captivate my target audience and get clients.

-### 📌 About Me

-- 🎓 3rd Year BCA student of Cimage Professional College under in (AKU University)
-- 💼 Aspiring Developer & Designer ( Web - Graphics )
-- ✨ A Creator and Learner who likes to share her learnings and creativity.
+Judge me as a 🌟 A Creator and Learner who likes to share his learnings and creativity.

 ### 💡 Projects Experience